 Simply put: employers are letting us down and we are letting ourselves down when it comes to retirement.
 The retirement system available to Americans is being completely gutted and Social Security is often the only leg left standing for many – precisely because it is the only mandatory and automatic leg.

-Meanwhile, only 60% of the population has access to a 401K or other defined contribution plan.
-And only 42% of the population participates in one.
-The promise of 401K’s replacing pensions has dramatically fallen short of reality.
+Meanwhile, only 61% of the population has access to a 401K or other defined contribution plan.
+And only 71% of those individuals participate in the plan offered to them.
+The promise of 401Ks replacing pensions has dramatically fallen short of reality.

 What’s left?
 Social Security.